HughieB/Ducky-Meterpreter-Reverse-Tcp/README.md

 Hopefully something useful/fun for some fellow noobs!

+User needs to be logged in as Admin.

 Adjust DELAYS as required.

 A keystoke injection attack that creates an exclusion path allowing us to spawn a meterpreter session on a windows machine.